Telling Our Story Together

 AISA turns 50 in November 2019.
 To mark this milestone, we are preparing a publication with stories, photos and documents that will chronicle our history.
 We hope to collect information, memories, anecdotes and images that will help us tell our story and preserve it for others.
 We are therefore soliciting input from among the thousands of educators who have passed through one or more of our AISA schools.
 If you have a story, photos or documents that might support this project, we invite you to submit them to us in the coming weeks.

-Please send your input to Areta Williams and you will receive further guidance about format, length, size of files, etc. Please note that by submitting your story you are granting us permission to print it.
+Although the submissions for the History of AISA book are now complete, please send any additional input to Chanel Worsterling and you will receive further guidance about format, length, size of files, etc. Please note that by submitting your story you are granting us permission to make use of it in future AISA publications.
 While it will not be possible for us to use every submission, we will ensure that all input goes into our digital archive.
 We reserve the right to edit submissions for clarity and length.

 Thank you for helping AISA tell its story!